jfm325/Arena-Views/README.md

 Added (Challenge) Features:
 - Magical Arena and Triangle View Arena
 - One View Controller file which handles all the arenas

+To view the project:
+- Download the zip file and open up xcodeproject file and run.